Home / Focused Guides / All Kinds of Kids Guide / Women We Admire: Aimee Rubin of Game On State

 Aimee spent many hours of many days on the phone trying to get services for her son and trying to figure out “what form or what department to get this or that?”

-Through this CIS program, Aimee’s son began working at a job with the support of a coach.
+Through the CIS program, Aimee’s son began working at a job with the support of a coach.
 With that assistance in place, he progressed along a path to success and independence.
-Nowadays he’s happily working in a full-time position as a job coach, helping others with disabilities.
+He’s happily working in a full-time position as a job coach, helping others with disabilities.

 She realized that there was “this whole population out there that needed help” and that wasn’t acceptable to her.